christianhaitian/PortMaster/ports.md

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
 You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"

+Title="Bermuda_Syndrome ."
+Desc="A reimplemntation of the Berumuda Syndrome engine.
+You will need the original files of the PC release or PC demo copied to the ports/bermuda/DATA folder." porter="jetup" locat="Bermuda_Syndrome.zip"

 Title="Blake_Stone_Aliens_of_Gold ."
 Desc="The unofficial source port for Blake Stone Aliens of Gold.
 Includes the shareware files.
 You can also add your own full version Blake Stone Aliens of Gold files to the ports/bstone-aog/gamedata/alien_of_gold folder." porter="Cebion and romadu" locat="bstone-aog.zip"

 Title="Blake_Stone_Planet_Strike ."
 Desc="The unofficial source port for Blake Stone Planet Strike.
 You'll need to add your own full version Blake Stone Planet Strike files to the ports/bstone-ps/gamedata/planet_strike folder." porter="Cebion and romadu" locat="bstone-ps.zip"